Skip to navigation Skip to content

 Accreditation of Quality Checkers

-To complete quality checks for the HI Service, the quality checker must have:
+To complete quality checks for the HI Service, the Quality Checker must have:

-• subject matter expertise
+• subject matter expertise - the Service Officer completing the check:

-• undergone refresher training (of the quality checking process) if required
+• undergone refresher training of the quality checking process if required

 Types of quality checks